Eco Tech Electrical Contractors limited

 You can check cable carrying capacity table in BS7671 Reg Book – Table 4D5 page 456 for twin and earth cable.

-Also, You can cross verify the cable size , in UK all cable manufacturer actually print the cable size on the cable sheath itself , you may need to wipe it a bit and remember Always follow manufacturer instructions — hot tubs draw heavy current.
+Also, You can cross verify the cable size , in UK all cable manufacturer actually print the cable size on the cable sheath itself , you may need to wipe it a bit and remember Always follow manufacturer instructions — These appliances draw heavy current.

 Grade D means mains‑powered smoke alarms with battery backup, interlinked so if one goes off, they all go off.